 Unlike Visual Studio, Rider has a dedicated window for all things debugging.
 This tool window is only visible when in an active debugging session, and it will display threads, frames, locals, autos, watches, debug output, the immediate window, and memory registers.
 This UI ensures that we stay focused on solving issues during debugging sessions rather than hunting down tool windows and rearranging them.

-In addition to relevant information about our application, we can also access the debugging toolbar on the window's far-left border.
-Here we can restart, resume, pause, and stop the current debugging session.
+In addition to relevant information about our application, we can also access the debugging toolbar on the window's top-most border.
+Here we can restart, stop, resume, and pause the current debugging session.
+We can also step over, step into, and step out of our code.
+Finally we have some additional elements to quickly manage breakpoints.

 Most developers will be happy managing breakpoints in the editor using the